‘Quantico’ Season 3 Spoilers: Will Harry Remain Loyal To Priyanka Chopra’s Alex?

 Fans have a lot to look forward to in the coming Quantico Season 3.
 Aside from the happy confirmation that fan-favorite Priyanka Chopra will be back to reprise her role, recent spoilers now say that Alex Parrish’s relationships will be tackled in greater detail.
 However, recent developments seem to suggest that Harry might have to make a difficult choice between career and friendship next season.

 There was a time when a third season of the hit ABC series was a bit uncertain.
-There were numerous cancellation speculations doing their rounds then along with rumors that lead actor Priyanka Chopra may not reprise her role as Alex Parrish.
+There were numerous cancellation speculations doing the rounds, along with rumors that lead actress Priyanka Chopra may not reprise her role as Alex Parrish.

 But things are looking better now.
 Not only has the network already renewed Quantico for Season 3, it has likewise been confirmed that Chopra will be back next season as well.